duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/0_5_setup_laptop.md

 Note: you need to _log out and back in_ for the group change to take effect.

-Warning: If you missed this step, you will later run into docker permission issues.

 Make sure you have docker-compose installed:

     laptop $ sudo apt-get install docker-compose

+Make sure the Docker version is `v.0.8.0+` and `buildx` version `v1.4.0+` through:

+    docker --version

+    docker buildx --version

+Warning: If you missed this step, you will later run into docker permission issues.

 ### Duckietown Shell {#laptop-setup-ubuntu-shell}